Stay in touch we the latest developments

 Calibra - A Signal from the Future

-Our third prototype, Calibra, marked a major step forward—it was the first time we successfully linked muscle signals to movement.
+Our third prototype, Calibra, marked a major step forward: it was the first time we successfully linked muscle signals to movement.

-Though never intended to be worn, Calibra played a key role in shaping our approach to control fidelity and user interaction.
+Although it was never intended to be worn, Calibra played a key role in shaping our approach to control fidelity and user interaction.
 It was an essential step in moving from theory to applied function, and it brought us closer to the goal of intuitive, human-centered prosthetics.

 Our very first prototype

-Two years ago, we built our very first prototype—a single finger driven by a custom hydraulic concept.
+Two years ago, we built our very first prototype: a single finger driven by a custom hydraulic concept.
 It wasn't electric, and it didn't move on its own, but it gave us our first real insights into force, range, and motion.

 This early design focused on pressure control and mechanical feedback.
 It allowed us to test fundamental ideas about how a future prosthetic hand could feel, move, and respond.
-There were no expectations—just a starting point and a lot of questions.
+There were no expectations, just a starting point and a lot of questions.

 That one finger helped define what would become the core of our approach: precision, strength, and expressive control.
 It challenged our assumptions and pushed us to keep improving.